-As discussed in Response 3(b), the Proposed Project would result in emissions that would be below the SCAQMD regional thresholds.
-Therefore, the Proposed Project would not have the potential to cause or affect a violation of the ambient air quality standards.
+As shown in Table 3-1, Table 3-2, Table 3-3, and Table 3-4 below, the Proposed Project would result in emissions that would be under the SCAQMD regional and localized thresholds during both construction and operations.
+Therefore, the proposed Project would not result in an increase in the frequency or severity of existing air quality violations and would not have the potential to cause or affect a violation of the ambient air quality standards.

-c) Would the project delay timely attainment of air quality standards or the interim emissions reductions specified in the AQMP?
+2) Would the project delay timely attainment of air quality standards or the interim emissions reductions specified in the AQMP?

-The Proposed Project would result in less than significant impacts with regard to localized concentrations during Project construction.
-As such, the Proposed Project would not delay the timely attainment of air quality standards or AQMP emissions reductions.
+As shown in Table 3-1 and Table 3-2, the Proposed Project would be below the SCAQMD regional thresholds for construction and operations.
+Since the Project would result in less than significant regional emission impacts, it would not delay the timely attainment of air quality standards or AQMP emissions reductions.